 Don’t be like John.
 Arm yourself with the right questions to ensure you are receiving the best deal.
 Before you choose a factoring company, make sure you get answers about their fee structure:

 Do not hesitate to ask questions.
 The more questions you ask, the better understanding you will have of a company’s factoring practices.
 If a company skirts questions or flat out refuses to answer, you probably do not want to trust them with your business.
-Getting blindsided by fees can be devastating to your business.
+Getting blindsided by fees can be devastating.
 Make sure you are doing business with a factoring company with a transparent policy.